Pesto pasta salad with sundried tomatoes is the ultimate pasta salad recipe!

 Pesto Pasta Salad with Sundried Tomatoes

-How to make pesto pasta salad
+How to make pesto pasta salad with sun dried tomatoes

-- Cut the cherry/grape tomatoes in half.
+Cut the cherry/grape tomatoes in half.

 Recommended kitchen tools

-To get the same creamy texture that you normally get from adding parmesan and pine nuts (which can be pricey), I like to use raw cashews (or walnuts) in my dairy free pesto recipes.
+Budget friendly swap:, use raw cashews To get the same creamy texture that you normally get from adding parmesan and pine nuts (which can be pricey), I like to use raw cashews (or walnuts) in my dairy free pesto recipes.
 They add great texture and a creamy consistency that really takes the pesto to the next level.

-I also like to incorporate more greens into all of my pesto recipes.
+Add more veggies: I also like to incorporate more greens into all of my pesto recipes.
 Typically I add arugula or spinach but this time I grabbed a mix of the two greens.
 You can also use kale, however I find that kale doesn’t fall into the background as easily as these greens.

-Pesto tends to start to oxidize and brown after 3-4 days of making.
+Make ahead tips: Pesto tends to start to oxidize and brown after 3-4 days of making.
 To ensure that you have the best color on your pasta salad, the pesto can be made up to 24 hours in advance.
+You can also cut the grape/cherry tomatoes in half up to 24 hours in advance as well.

-You can cook the pasta ahead of time too, however, it’s important that you cover the pasta with a light drizzle of oil so it doesn’t start to clump and stick together.
+If you make pasta in advance: You can cook the pasta ahead of time too, however, it’s important that you cover the pasta with a light drizzle of oil so it doesn’t start to clump and stick together.
 For best results, prep everything else ahead of time and combine the pasta and pesto immediately after the pasta cools.

-Other additions to this pasta salad
+Other additions for pesto pasta salad

 I love to use the rest of the spinach/arugula leftover from making the pesto, but if you don’t like leafy greens in your pasta salad, you can omit them.
 Other great additions to your pesto pasta salad are: